| Vortigern Studies has the

 of the Breton rulers of Cornouaille.
 He was the

-prominent from the family of Vortigern.
-The ease
+are very prominent from the family of Vortigern.

-with which Guithelinus was able to receive troops
+The ease with which Guithelinus was able to

-for the person of Vitalis is the praefectus
+possible candidate for the person of Vitalis is

 - Was Britu the same as Vortigern?